 Changing |

 Colors in orange every item whose active State differs from the previous Step.
 Highlights the definition of the current Step — the changing items are the reason this Step exists.
-Improves safety by making it easier to spot mistakes |
+Improves safety by making it easier to spot state transitions that might indicate mistakes. |

 |